TUNING XII: Tuning the Double-fretted ClavichordEntire Contents Copyright © 2022 CBH

 Here’s how you go about tuning your Double-fretted Clavichord in Kirnberger III:

-4. Check the diagram to see what you are trying to accomplish, and observe that all the fifths the long way around from C to E, are in fact perfect.
+4. Check the diagram to see what you are trying to accomplish, and observe that all the fifths the long way around the flat side of C to E, are in fact perfect.
 Let’s tune them one at a time.
 Tune down a perfect 5th from middle c' to find f.
-The fifth should be beatless, and because of your double-fretting, so should the fifth a semitone higher, f# to c#', without you doing anything.
+The fifth should be beatless, and because of your double-fretting, so should the fifth a semitone higher, f♯ to c♯', without you doing anything.

 5. Take this f up an octave to f'.
-Tune down another perfect fifth from f' to bb.
-Check that it is absolutely pure, and again check your fifth a semitone higher, b to f#', which should be pure.
+Tune down another perfect fifth from f' to b♭.
+Check that it is absolutely pure, and again check your fifth a semitone higher, b to f♯', which should be pure.
 Your b should also happen to make a perfect fifth with the e below which you’ve already tuned.
-Also check that your already tuned eb makes a perfect fifth with bb.
+Also check that your already tuned e♭ makes a perfect fifth with b♭.

-6. Tune down another perfect fifth from eb' to ab (or g# if you’d rather call it that to match the diagram—we must break the circle some place.)
-Check again that it is absolutely pure, and in fact also makes a perfect fifth with your c# below.
+6. Tune down another perfect fifth from e♭' to a♭.
+Check again that it is absolutely pure, and in fact also makes a perfect fifth with your d♭below.